wp-plugins/gotmls/readme.txt

 = 1.2.09.22 =
 Enhanced the iFrame for the File Viewer and Automatic Fix process and improved error handling.

-= 1.2.09.21 =
-BETA version (finished and replaced by version 1.2.10.05).

 = 1.2.09.15 =
-Fixed major bug in unregistered scan definition interpretation that causes many false positives.

-= 1.2.09.14 =
-Moved the File Viewer and Automatic Fix into an iFrame for efficiency and enhanced for better success with read-only files.
+Fixed major bug in unregistered scan definition interpretation and moved the File Viewer and Automatic Fix into an iFrame for efficiency and enhanced for better success with read-only files.

 = 1.2.08.31 =
 Encoded definition update to broaden server compatibility and improved the code cleanup expression after threat removal.